ioBroker/ioBroker.zigbee/docs/en/readme.md

 ## Pairing of unknown ZigBee devices so far

-With unknown ZigBee devices so far, the ZigBee name of the ZigBee device (e.g. HOMA1001) appears during pairing with the addition "not described in statesMapping" <br>
+With unknown ZigBee devices so far, the ZigBee name of the ZigBee device (e.g., HOMA1001) appears during pairing with the addition "not described in statesMapping" <br>
 ![](../de/img/Bild28.png) <br>
 ![](../de/img/Bild16.png) <br>